TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/Housing.md

 The 5V 5.1A power supply [2] manufactured by raspberry pi was selected in order to provide noise free power to the Raspberry Pi 5.
 It will provide enough power to utilize all the features of the processor as it was designed specifically to power that unit.

 #### 36V Power
 In order to provide power to the other subsystems on the main interceptor body a 36V 9.7A AC-DC power supply was selected [1].
 This power supply can provide up to 350W if needed.
 Due to the turntable motor requiring 30V and up to 4A a power supply of at least 120 W was required to run the turntable motor in a worse case scenario.
 The selected DC-DC converter has an efficiency of 90% meaning at max power draw it can draw up to 132W.
 Finally the firing motor operates on 36V and up to 2.7A, placing the worst case power draw at 97.2W.
 This places the theoretical max power draw from the interceptor body at 349.2W.
 This is very close to the offered 350W of the power supply however due to the 12V rail only drawing 45.84W at max power draw (Detailed in the 12V power section) there is a large amount of headroom for the power system.
-Additionally in ideal operation the turntable motor and firing mortars will never operate at the same time further increasing the headroom.
+Additionally operation of the turntable motor and firing mortars will not occur at the same time further increasing the headroom.

 #### 12V Power
 To step down to 12V from 36V the 12V 10A DC-DC step down converter [5] was selected.
 This converted can supply up to 120W of power to the systems on the 12V rail.
 The power draw from the LED strips [7] and [8] is 9.6W per meter meaning to power the two LED strips at worse case will take 19.2W.
 The buzzer [9] has a max current draw of 22mA meaning at 12V the power draw from the buzzer would be 2.64W.
 The launch angle motor at worse case will draw up to 2A at 12V meaning a power draw of 24W.
 This puts the total power draw of the 12V rail at 45.84W.
 As the selected converter can provide 120W maximum it will be more than sufficient to supply the 12V rail with headroom.